ragnarlotus/vue-flux-docs/src/README.md

 #### Properties

-This refers to data and computed properties (aka output props).
+This refers to data and computed properties.

 ``` js
 export default {